 Research has proven that practicing combining sentences and imitating the way master writers do so reliably improves your writing style (Graham & Perin, 2007).
 BYU professors Brian Jackson and Jon Ostenson created Style Academy, which is packed with sentence combining and sentence imitating exercises.
-In the video, Professor Jackson will show you how to combine sentences.
-At 5:45, you can try your own paragraph.
-(I've included the sentences you'll need so you can copy and paste them into your own document).
+Let's sample one of each.
+Below are two videos and two exercises.
+In the videos, Professor Jackson will do one example with you then give you one to do on your own.
+Be sure to pause the video when indicated so you can write your paragraph, which will be the answer to the accompanying question.